codeforkansascity/tagging-tracker-alt-apps/SCOPE_OUT_WORK.md

             - [x] Dexie update
                 - it has timestamp field already, I think it was a lazy attempt for unique file names.
             - [ ] sync process
+                - `App.js` `Dexie` schema with new `datetime` field to persist
+                - sync up
+                - sync down
         - [ ] update API
             - [ ] update table schema
             - [ ] update methods eg. insert/query responses...
     - [x] sort by descending date sort probably have to use `new Date()` or something
     - [ ] fix the switch/unfinished datetime to timestamp
         - timestamp never synced with client side it was just a way to delete uniquely selected photos since the same photo/same filename could be uploaded so don't know which photo to delete.
 This is in `EditTags.js`
+- [ ] update tag delete process
+    - use filename for display
+    - use `datetime` for deletion/unique select
 - [ ] bottom navbar
     - [ ] Owner Info `->` Edit Event
         - [ ] Edit Event shows list of events